thechamp262/1306---Roberts-The-Forum/README.md

 Will add the sign-in page later today (June 12th)

 (I will be adding the css to everything after I complete most of the functionality.)

+Update: June 13th

+The user login page is now up and running.

+I've also added user athentication and the content on the homepage is now randomly generated.

+I've made some changes to the style of the page as well(which is why I'm not adding the css until closer to the end of the project completion).
+I'll add the mock-up changes to the assets folder.